PiCK

 Loading IndicatorLoading Indicator

-Circle CEO Jeremy Allaire speaks at a closed-door press briefing at SJ Kunsthalle in Seoul's Gangnam district on June 13.
-Photo: Hwang Du-hyeon, BlockMedia reporter
+Circle CEO Jeremy Allaire speaks at a closed-door press briefing at SJ Kunsthalle in Seoul’s Gangnam district on June 13.
+Photo: Hwang Doo-hyun, Bloomingbit reporter

-Circle CEO Jeremy Allaire speaks at a closed-door press briefing at SJ Kunsthalle in Seoul's Gangnam district on June 13.
-Photo: Hwang Du-hyeon, BlockMedia reporter
+Circle CEO Jeremy Allaire speaks at a closed-door press briefing at SJ Kunsthalle in Seoul’s Gangnam district on June 13.
+Photo: Hwang Doo-hyun, Bloomingbit reporter

-Circle, the issuer of the USDC stablecoin, said it will focus on entering South Korea through technology partnerships with local companies rather than directly issuing a Korean won stablecoin.
+Circle Internet Group, the issuer of the global stablecoin USDC, said it will focus on entering South Korea through technology partnerships with local companies rather than directly issuing a won-denominated stablecoin.

-At a closed-door press briefing in Seoul's Gangnam district on June 13, Chief Executive Officer Jeremy Allaire said Circle has no current plans to issue a won stablecoin in South Korea.
-A consortium led by local banks or fintech companies would be a better fit, he said, given the country's regulatory environment and the structure of its financial system.
+At a closed-door press briefing at SJ Kunsthalle in Seoul’s Gangnam district on June 13, Chief Executive Officer Jeremy Allaire said Circle has no current plans to issue a won stablecoin in South Korea.
+Given the country’s regulatory environment and the structure of its financial system, a consortium led by domestic banks or fintech companies would be a more suitable model, he said.

-Regulatory frameworks vary by country.
-Europe has passed legislation allowing non-bank companies to issue stablecoins, but South Korea's distinct financial system and legal requirements make a model centered on local financial institutions more appropriate, Allaire said.
+Allaire said stablecoin rules vary by jurisdiction.
+Europe has passed legislation allowing non-bank companies to issue stablecoins, while South Korea’s financial system and legal requirements make a locally led model centered on financial institutions more appropriate, he said.

-Allaire said Circle is closely tracking discussions around the Digital Asset Basic Act, a proposed second-stage virtual asset bill under debate in South Korea.
-The company is evaluating what structure would be most appropriate for its business in the country and reviewing draft legislation that would set out rules for foreign stablecoin issuers.
+He added that Circle is closely watching discussions around South Korea’s proposed Digital Asset Basic Act, known as the second phase of the country’s virtual-asset legislation.
+The company is evaluating what structure would be most appropriate for its business in Korea and is reviewing bills that would set the regulatory framework for foreign stablecoin issuers.

-He cast Circle's role in the Korean market as a technology partner.
-The company has stablecoin operating technology and blockchain integration expertise, he said, and a partnership model that provides technical support to Korean companies seeking to put the won on-chain is far more likely.
+Allaire described Circle’s role in the Korean market as a technology partner.
+The company has one of the world’s most successful stablecoin operating platforms and deep expertise in blockchain integration, he said.
+A partnership model that provides technical support to Korean companies seeking to put the won on-chain is far more likely.

-Circle also stepped up its push into South Korea on June 13 by signing cooperation agreements with major local crypto exchanges including Dunamu, the operator of Upbit, and Bithumb.
-Through the partnerships, the company plans to expand USDC adoption on domestic exchanges and pursue a range of technical cooperation initiatives.
+Circle also signed cooperation agreements on June 13 with major South Korean crypto exchanges including Dunamu, the operator of Upbit, and Bithumb, marking a broader push into the Korean market.
+The partnerships are aimed at expanding USDC adoption on local exchanges and pursuing a range of technical collaborations.

-Earlier in the day, Allaire also met with officials from major South Korean financial groups including Shinhan, Hana and KB.
-The discussions covered improving cross-border payment efficiency using stablecoins and the technical support needed to issue a won stablecoin, he said.
+Earlier in the day, Allaire met with officials from major Korean financial groups including Shinhan, Hana and KB.
+The talks covered ways to improve cross-border payments using stablecoins and technical support needed for potential won stablecoin issuance, he said.
 Financial companies showed particularly strong interest in real-world asset tokenization, or RWA, according to Allaire.

 Doohyun Hwang